hoanglongplanner/blog/src/20231009-unitystyleguide-v4/hoanglongplanner - Unity Engine Style Guide V4.md

 - NOT HUNGARIAN NOTATION BUT YET THE MINIMAL VERSION
 - Your IDE is already good enough to deduce what type, if you hover the text (unless you use notepad)

+Inspire by the following style guide:
+- Google C++ Style Guide

 Inspire by the following programming language:
 - AngelScript
 - Rust